DNA Extraction from Feathers – HotSHOT Kit

 Make sure the feather sections are at the base of the tube before starting the DNA extraction; flick or tap the tube on a hard surface until this happens and then keep tube upright.

-Pipette 75 μl of Alkaline Lysis Solution (from the HotSHOT DNA Extraction Kit) into each labelled PCR tube containing a sample, using a fresh pipette tip each time.
+Pipette 75 μl of Alkaline Lysis Solution (from the HotSHOT DNA Extraction Kit) into each labelled PCR tube containing a sample.
 To do this, set the 20-200 μl adjustable pipette to 75 μl and use the 2-200 μl pipette tips.
+You can either use a fresh pipette tip each time, or use the same pipette tip to carefully squirt the reagent into the tube without touching the sides of the tube.
+If your pipette tip does touch anything, discard it and use another fresh pipette tip.

 Wear gloves and be careful when handling the Alkaline Lysis Solution.
 If it comes into contact with skin wash the affected area immediately.